brian-trann/fond/README.md

 ## The problem I am trying to solve:
  I am trying to solve the inconvenient problem of needing to parse through a lengthy recipe website with modals blocking the ability to scroll.
 I especially find this inconvenient when I am at the grocery store and I need to make sure I have all of the ingredients, only to have to parse through the web page again because it reloaded on my phone.
 Only to have the recipe reload again when I go to cook it.

+Another slight quirk, with popular recipe websites is that there sometimes is a lengthy story behind how they came up with the recipe itself.

+I just want a way to easily see the recipe, ingredients and instructions...
+The "fond" of the recipe page.

 While this iteration does not solve my problem, I think that it will be a backbone for a future front end tool, or an extension that has the capability to send yourself the raw recipe text via email or to integrate a productivity tool like Trello or Asana.